Top 5 Pitfalls to Avoid When Selling a Business

 5. The business is too dependent on you.
 That 70% figure we mentioned at the start of this article?
 A large proportion of them deter buyers because their success is too dependent on the knowledge and contacts they have as the owner.
 If this sounds like an issue that might affect your business, find ways to hand over key relationships and share your knowledge before you sell.
 Get ready to show buyers how your business has a strong future without you – prepare answers to valid questions like these:

 Entrepreneurs Hub is an approachable corporate finance company helping business owners across the UK to prepare and sell a business – the smart way.
-Find out more about our free webinars on preparing and selling your business for maximum value, or contact us in confidence discuss your situation, receive a guide valuation and find out how saleable your business is, why now is a good time to consider an exit.
+Contact Us in confidence to discuss your situation, receive a guide valuation and find out how saleable your business is and why now may be a good time to consider an exit.

 Download the full eBook SELL – The 30-Minute Guide to Preparing Your Business for Sale